-Current R.N. license in one of the fifty states.
-License must be unrestricted; free from probation, suspension or stipulations.
+Current unrestricted RN license that is valid within one of the 50 states or U.S. territories.
+License must be free from probation, suspension or stipulations.

-A minimum science GPA of at least 3.0 (overall or last 60 hours) is required for admission consideration.
+GPA of 3.0 or greater (Overall or last 60 hours)

 - ACLS (Advanced Cardiac Life Support)